IssaDia/store_assessment/README.md

 ## 📑 To improve

-- Use SQL architecture model to handle better the application needs
+- Use SQL query language instead of NoSQL to handle better the application needs (will certainly fix the little bug with the quantity)
 - Create smaller components when fixing Intrisicate attibutes error
 - Allow to create Products with associated lot items
 - Better UI